joeflack4/flask-triangle/docs/index.rst

 Flask-Triangle is a flask extension to easily design reusable forms for your web application.
 It features a wide variety of inputs and many validators to control data submitted by your users.
 It's aimed to be used in an AngularJS environment.
-If you want more traditional forms, take a look to Flask-WTF_.
+If you want more traditional forms, take a look at Flask-WTF_.

 The main goal of Flask-Triangle is to provide you with an easy way to achieve server-side validation to avoid hazardous or dirty data and client-side